FilippoLucchini/MultiPage_DDLAB_Tools/README.md

 To Do
-- Define excel databases structures correctly
+- Define excel databases structures correctly (PLASTICS DONE)
-- Define multiselect fields in excel databases
+- Define multiselect fields in excel databases (PLASTICS DONE)
 - Rewrite the freezer code adapting it to plastics
 - Rewrite the freezer code adapting it to reagents
 - Fix the home screen to improve it